photoprism/photoprism-docs/docs/getting-started/portainer/index.md

       - "/mnt/videos:/photoprism/originals/videos"
 ```

-!!! tldr ""
-    If you want to start with an empty library, make sure the volume has enough free space for your needs.

 ##### /photoprism/storage #####

 The *storage* folder is used to save config, cache, thumbnail, and sidecar files.
 It must always be specified so that you do not lose these files after a restart or upgrade.